 “He never hits me.
 I had a lot of fights and stopped seeing each other still he never hit me.”
 I felt respect for the husband and told her “you must be really happy then.
 A lot of educated guys hit their wives these days.”
 She replied, ‘he tortures me psychologically.
 I wish he had hit me.
 That would be bearable.”
 I was really surprised hearing this.
-We have campaigns against physical abuse now here she wishes to experience that.
+We have campaigned against physical abuse now here she wishes to experience that.
 I asked her about the problem.
 She said her husband is into someone else now.
 The marriage is a burden now.

 The grass is always greener on the opposite side.
 Relationships these days are so too.
 Suddenly they break off.
 Suddenly a girl commits suicide.
-A statistic shows 80% girls out there in our country is a victim of physical abuse.
-Most of them keep silence facing mild abuse out of shame.
+A statistic shows 80% of girls out there in our country is a victim of physical abuse.
+Most of them keep silent facing mild abuse out of shame.
 If the torture increases then they seek judicial help.

 We never look into their hearts.
 We are unable to see their wounded injured condition inside.
 We fail to see they are just living robots who cannot commit suicide just because of family.
 We fail to see the depression in their eyes.

 I am an optimistic human being.
 I wish to see a psychologically healthy girl who has never been abused by this sick society.
-I know it’s a hard thing to see still me hope for the best.
+I know it’s a hard thing to see still my hope for the best.

 Life is just one.
 If you cannot live it in happiness then where is the success of this life?